its-code/News-Search-App/README.md

 ### Frontend

-1. Navigate to the frontend directory:
+1. Open the new Terminal and navigate to the frontend directory:
     ```bash
     cd frontend
     ```